vignesh865/LocalMessageQueue/README.md

 ## Overview

-LocalMessageQueue is a simple message queue implementation in Java that supports horizontal scalability, decoupling, and asynchronicity between applications.
+LocalMessageQueue is a memmap file-based message queue implementation in Java that supports horizontal scalability, decoupling, and asynchronicity between applications.
 This project aims to provide a file-based message queue suitable for local development and testing, supporting both single-host and multi-JVM scenarios.

 ## Features